-Cash and Cash Equivalents and Restricted Cash
+Cash and Cash Equivalents and Short-term restricted bank deposits

 The Company considers all highly liquid certificates of deposits with original maturities of three months or less from the purchase date to be cash equivalents.
-Cash equivalents consist primarily of amounts invested in money market accounts and are stated at fair value.
-Restricted cash consists of a money market account that serves as collateral for a credit card agreement and lease agreements at one of the Company's financial institutions.
+Cash equivalents consist primarily of amounts invested in money market accounts in the United States and are stated at fair value.
+Short-term restricted bank deposits consists of a bank deposit accounts that serves as collateral for a credit card agreement and lease agreements at one of the Company's financial institutions.